Susie Drage

 -

-Bake for 10 minutes.
-Meanwhile, blend the ingredients for the tomato sauce together in a mixing bowl.
-Remove the trays from the oven and slide the parchment onto the worktop.
+Meanwhile, blend the ingredients for the tomato sauce together in a small saucepan, heat through, stirring thoroughly, remove from the heat and set aside.

 -